jriehl/anoi/README.md

 * Formatting - This is where ANOI punts; there is no good story associated with how ANOI handles nested or exotic formatting.
 * Content - This is where ANOI focuses.

+### 2022.03.28

+In my metaphor, types are metadata that add context (like formatting and structure) to "content" which is deemed "data".

+Open issues:

+* How do we keep track of property names?
+I'd prefer them to be partitioned to the types that use them rather than having a flat namespace.
+However, a flat namespace has a lot of appeal because it is so easy to implement and understand.

+### 2022.04.07

+I wish I presently had time to smooth out the basis API for tries, namespace, and proxy objects.
+Best I can offer at this point is read the code for yourself.
+Basis tries act as naked dictionaries.
+Namespaces vacuously add a name to a naked dictionary.
+I envisage namespaces being nested and separated by some delimiter character.
+Proxies are a convenience for developers to expose a trie as a Python map object, mapping from strings to UID's.

+Another wishlist item is the ability to expose the web application's space via a RPC API (something like GRPC).